Searches for the light invisible axion-like particle in $K^{+}\to\pi^{+}\pi^{0}a$ decay

-A systematic error arising from the theory due to the experimentally measured $K_{e4}$ formfactors \cite{Batley_NA48_2_PLB2012} is $\lesssim$ 5\%.
-It is estimated via reanalysis with the signal MC in which two formfactors with most significant errors $f_{p}$ and ${g'}_{p}$ were varied accordingly in different combinations.
+A systematic error arising from the theory due to errors in experimentally measured $K_{e4}$ formfactors \cite{Batley_NA48_2_PLB2012}, used in the signal MC, is $\lesssim$ 5\%.
+It is estimated via reanalysis with the signal MC, in which two formfactors with the most significant errors, $f_{p}$ and ${g'}_{p}$, were varied accordingly in different combinations.

-In order to account for possible systematic errors due to selection criteria, a procedure (with entire reestimation of corresponding efficiencies and number of events for the signal, background and normalization processes) was repeated with a variation of the main selection cuts.
-We repeated over a hundred of standard analyses described earlier in this paper, in each of them a set of main cuts was randomly chosen within a window of $\pm 1\cdot \sigma$ (sigma is the resolution of a cut variable, estimated from MC).
+To account for possible systematic errors related to selection criteria, we repeated over a hundred standard analyses described earlier in this paper, where a set of main cuts was randomly chosen within a window of $\pm 1\cdot \sigma_{j}$ around the original values ($\sigma_{j}$ is the resolution of a $j$-cut variable, estimated from the MC).
 The resulting combinations of UL~vs.~$m^{2}_{mis}$ are shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (left) as a scatter plot.
-The mean upper limit at each mass point is considered as the final result and the obtained RMS of the distribution is treated as the systematic error of the upper limit, shown with gray crosses superimposed in Fig.\ref{FinalResult_ULatCL90_PsgAxion} (left).
+The mean upper limit at each mass point is considered as the final result, and the obtained RMS of the distribution is treated as the systematic error of the upper limit, shown with gray bars superimposed in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (left).

-Finally, systematic errors on the: $(I)$ $\varepsilon_{K\pi2}/N_{K\pi2}$ ratio, $(II)$ $\varepsilon_{a}$, $(III)$ normalization and $(IV)$ due to experimental knowledge of $K_{e4}$ formfactors are added quadratically to the RMS obtained from variation of selection criteria ($V$) and shown by black crosses in Fig.\ref{FinalResult_ULatCL90_PsgAxion} (left).
+Finally, systematic errors on the: $(\varepsilon_{K\pi2}/N_{K\pi2})$, $\varepsilon_{a}$, normalization, and $K_{e4}$ formfactors are added quadratically to the RMS obtained from the variation of the selection criteria and the result is shown by the black bars in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (left).

-The final upper limit with the systematic errors included is shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (middle figure).
-The corresponding lower limit for the effective constant $|F^{A}_{sd}|$ is calculated accordingly and shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (right figure).
+The final upper limit with the systematic errors included is shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (middle).
+The corresponding lower limit for the effective constant $|F^{A}_{sd}|$ is calculated accordingly and shown in Fig.~\ref{FinalResult_ULatCL90_PsgAxion} (right).